deeplook/alerta_tutorial/README.rst

 ===============

 This is a repository created to get you excited about `alerta.io <http://alerta.io>`_, a sophisticated event monitoring solution.
 This tutorial wants to provide you with a zero effort, risk-free opportunity to install from scratch all you need to play with your own alerts, including Python, MongoDB, Alerta server and dashboard as well as a set of sample alerts.
-Plus an interactive Jupyter notebook serving as a tutorial and presentation.
-All this in abou 10 minutes!
+Plus an interactive Jupyter notebook serving as a tutorial and presentation!
+And all this in about 15 minutes with a modern internet connection!
 (If you are not on MacOS X, you will have to make very small changes manually, first.)

 Getting started